Council for Wales and Monmouthshire: Formation

-The formation of the Council was partially in response to Plaid Cymru's growing influence following the Second World War.
+The formation of the council was partially in response to Plaid Cymru's growing influence following the Second World War.
 Devolution of powers to Wales was opposed by Labour politicians such as Aneurin Bevan, Morgan Phillips and Clement Attlee, who opposed the establishment of a post of Secretary of State for Wales as it would encourage Welsh nationalism.
 Bevan, the most influential and outspoken Welsh MP of his day, believed any form of devolution would distract Wales from the political mainstream of UK politics and be detrimental to the country's interests.
 However, Welsh backbenchers such as D. R. Grenfell, W. H. Mainwaring and James Griffiths supported the establishment of a Secretary of State post.
 As a compromise, the Government agreed to the establishment of a Council for Wales and Monmouthshire.
 However, it was given no more than a responsibility to advise the UK government on matters of Welsh interest.

 The proposal to set up a Council for Wales and Monmouthshire was announced in the House of Commons on 24 November 1948.
 Its inaugural meeting was in May 1949, and its first business meeting the following month.
-Its terms of reference were: